-Though most economists think that the Great Recession ended in the summer of 2009, the lingering effects are still being felt more than a year later, particularly in the labor market as it tries to recover from a loss of more than 8 millions jobs.
+Though most economists think that the Great Recession ended in the summer of 2009, the lingering effects are still being felt a year later, particularly in the labor market as it tries to recover from a loss of more than 8 millions jobs.
 Some economists express surprise as to the dramatic loss of jobs that took place during the recession.
-Models were developed that account for the average risk premium on investment-grade (Baa) corporate bonds in addition to more traditional factors such as the effects of economic growth, changes in economic growth, and the persistence in employment growth.
-Economic growth, whether measured by gross domestic product of gross domestic income, had the expected impact on employment growth, but doesn't fully explain the behavior of the labor market.
-As suggested by Wolfers (2010), using gross domestic income instead of gross domestic product improved the explanatory power of the model, but only marginally.
-Though credit is affected somewhat during many recessions, the freezing of credit markets during the financial crisis of 2007-2009 appeared to have a powerful effect on the job market, as proposed by Fatas and Mihov (2010).
-The empirical results indicate that the dramatic rise in the risk premium during late 208 and early 2009 helps to explain the huge loss of jobs during the depths of the recession.
+A model was developed that accounts for the average risk premium on investment-grade corporate bonds in addition to more traditional factors such as the effects of economic growth, changes in economic growth, and the persistence in employment growth.
+Economic growth had the expected impact on economic growth, but doesn't fully explain the behavior of the labor market.
+Results of the models indicate that the dramatic rise in the risk premium helps to explain the huge loss of jobs during the depths of the recession.
 For example, the model suggests that the rapid increase in the risk premium between the third and fourth quarter of 2008 was responsible for at least a third of the job losses during the fourth quarter of 2008.
-As seen in tables 4 and 5 (see appendix), the alternative versions of the model closely predict the severity of the job loss during the depths of the crisis in late 2008 and early 2009.
-Though economic growth is an important predictor of employment growth, the risk premium, whether as a measure of credit availability or as a market-based measure of fear on the part of corporations, is critical in understanding the behavior of the labor market during the Great Recession.
+As seen in tables 4 and 5, the alternative versions of the model closely predicts the severity of the loss of jobs during the depths of the crisis in late 2008 and early 2009.
+Though economic growth is an important predictor of employment growth, the risk premium, whether as a measure of credit availability or as a market-based measure of fear on the part of corporations, is critical in understanding the behavior of the labor market.